eipiisneg1/seizure_prediction_model/README.md

 Using a variety of models, including supervised, unsupervised, Tensorflow 2 neural networks and LSTM models, I attempt to predict seizures from a patient's baseline and in the process, I show this can't be done because, in my opinion, seizure prediction falls into the mathematical theory of Chaos, so can't be predicted by definition.

-However, I discovered I was asking the wrong question and find a simple and effective strategy using python, Fast Fourier Transforms, and unsupervised clustering algorithms.
+However, I discovered I was asking the wrong question and found a simple and effective strategy using python, Fast Fourier Transforms, and unsupervised clustering algorithms.

 Predicting the seizure in advance proved impossible, but could clustering provide a means to simplify Epilepsy diagnoses and could Fast Fourier Transforms and a patient's baseline can be used to alert hospitals and patient families a seizure is imminent making the Hospital Life easier for families and hospitals?